U3B5HMD/hackmud/HACKING_GUIDE.md

 con.pubinfo_eoej39
 ```

-## How to Hack a Tier 2 Corporations
+## How to Hack a Tier 2 Corporation

 Once you've found a corporation to hack, run the script without any parameters.
 You'll see something like this: